Masaki-Sk/Masaki-Sk.github.io/projects/manoaConnect.md

 <h4>【My Role】</h4>
 <p>
 I was in charge of the chat page.
 Using note functions and state management, I implemented real-time chat functionality.
+I was also involved in UI development.
+I implemented interactive read/unread indicators and ensured accurate display of message timestamps and dates to enhance the real-time communication experience.
+To support this, I also developed the necessary APIs and designed the database, fundmentally improving the system.
 </p>

 <h4>【Community Feedback】</h4>